scidroid/jekyll-theme-chirpy/_posts/2021-01-17-learning-to-code-in-python.md

 **WARNING: IF YOU HAVEN'T DONE THE EXERCISES GO BACK UPSTAIRS AND DO THEM, IF YOU DON'T DO THEM THIS TUTORIAL WILL BE USELESS.**

 ### Exercise One

-[^exerciseOne]: This is the resolution to the exercise.

 ```python
 # this code asks for the user's age and then displays it on the screen.